malikk1510/user-task/Docs/Readme.md

  - react-modal : As a message box to display on the top of the screen.
  - react-datepicker : To pick date
  - React context : To share data b/w components.
- - For state management I have used React-reducer and React-sate.
+ - For state management I have used React-reducer and React-state.